 From the humble holdall keeping your hands full, to the ultimate travel companion taking centre stage, we’ve come a long way in what accompanies us on our jet setting.
 And with more space, ease, and connectivity coming from our smart luggage, we’ve come a long way in how we travel.
 As homage to the past, we take a look at how the carry-on luggage reveals the way we now navigate through our trips of today.

-Unlike today, hand luggage used to be exactly that: a bag, small and light enough to carry by hand.
-And with most items checked in with your main case, the carry-on was more an add-on than the main travel partner.
-What’s more, wheeled luggage only gained popularity in the late 1980s – thanks to pilot Robert Plath – so packing space remained limited, never mind the thought of taking a trip with hand luggage alone.
+Unlike today, hand luggage used to be exactly that: a bag, small enough to carry by hand.
+With most items checked in, the carry-on was more than the main travel partner.
+What’s more, wheeled luggage only gained popularity in the late 1980s – thanks to pilot Robert Plath – so packing space remained limited.

 After the rise of rolling luggage, the four-wheeler soon made its debut.
 Long gone were the days of having to haul your case by hand: travel became an easier process to roll on through, and the birth of budget airlines made frequent flier miles faster to collect.
 Here's to navigating the world with ease.